ninabarzh/broomstick/content/about.md

 rather prune symptoms.
 More comfortable on the command line than on a podium, but willing to write the things that ought to be said—especially when they’re inconvenient.

-For 20 years I have had ample time to research things (curiosity and the drive for grounding always makes time), and hardly had time for writing.
+For 20 years I have had enough time to research things (curiosity and the drive for grounding always makes time), but hardly had time for writing.
 Now that I have returned home, I seem to be exploding in bottled up rants.

 All views are the author's own.
 Which is to say: fiercely independent, fact-grounded, and allergic to buzzwords